A new beginning for Bradford District with Children at its heart

 The Children and Families Trust for Bradford District will be an independent Trust whose sole focus will be on improving the lives of vulnerable children across the district and providing a step change in the quality and delivery of those services.

 The Trust is being set up jointly by Bradford Council and the Department for Education with support from PwC.
-It follows the report from Children’s Commissioner, Steve Walker, to the Secretary of State in January this year on how best to drive improvement across Children’s Services.
+It follows the report from Children’s Commissioner, Steve Walker, to the Secretary of State last year on how best to drive improvement across Children’s Services.

-The new leadership team, along with the new Strategic Director of Children’s Services, will bring fresh impetus to drive that improvement and make a real difference to children’s lives across our district.
-The Trust’s leadership team will work closely with the Strategic Director of Children’s Services, who will play a crucial role linking both the Trust and the Council’s services.
+The new leadership team, along with the new Executive Director of Children Services, will bring fresh impetus to drive that improvement and make a real difference to children’s lives across our district.
+The Council's leadership team will work closely with the Executive Director of Children Services, who will play a crucial role linking both the Trust and the Council’s services.